Speak for IH!

 - You use IH branded slides (we will provide templates)

-- You write a summary of your talk afterwards, and let us publish it and your photo on this website.
-(So you can engage and inspire others!)
+- You write a summary of your talk afterwards, and let us publish it and your slides on this website as a useful resource for others.

 Dear IHWO, Even though you said it would be great, it was even more amazing than that!
 We were a bit scared at the start because we’d never done this before and there were lots of famous names who were much more important than we are.
 Anyway, we knew we had to do this for IHWO coz you’d been really cool about sponsoring our talk for “All In” in Venice, so we gave it our best.
 The topic was a bit risky (LGBT themes in ELT) and the public was totally unknown to us, yet they were really involved, warm and supportive of what we were putting forward as an alternative to mainstream materials out there.
 In the end, we were so thrilled that we’d been able to represent IHWO and build a new community of friends and similar-minded colleagues through the opportunity you’d given us.
 It’s a great opportunity for anyone who feels they have something to contribute on behalf of IHWO to the teaching/learning community.
 BTW, Venice is A-mazing!
 The people, the architecture, the food and the gondolas are as good as it gets!!!!!!!By Norman & Giovanni